MiddlewareReaderProtocol

 Swift

-public func lift<GlobalDependencies, GlobalInputActionType>( inputAction inputActionMap: @escaping (GlobalInputActionType) -> MiddlewareType.InputActionType?, dependencies dependenciesMap: @escaping (GlobalDependencies) -> Dependencies ) -> MiddlewareReader< GlobalDependencies, LiftMiddleware<GlobalInputActionType, MiddlewareType.OutputActionType, MiddlewareType.StateType, MiddlewareType> >
+public func lift<GlobalDependencies, GlobalInputActionType>( inputAction inputActionMap: @escaping (GlobalInputActionType) -> MiddlewareType.InputActionType?, dependencies dependenciesMap: @escaping (GlobalDependencies) -> Dependencies ) -> MiddlewareReader< GlobalDependencies, LiftMiddleware<GlobalInputActionType, MiddlewareType.OutputActionType, MiddlewareType.StateType, MiddlewareType> >Parameters

 a